kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 If the connection has been idling, The NLB might remove the connection from it's  tracking table.
 In this scenario, both sides still think the connection is open but when the client send a packet through the NLB, the NLB now would not know where to forward the packet and will send a RESET to the client.
-If the client does not automatically retry, this might show up as an error or you will see a lot of RESET from the tcp stats thinking it's a network issue.
+If the client does not automatically retry, this might show up as an error or you will see a lot of RESET from the TCP stats thinking it's a network issue.
 Enabling TCP keepalive will address this issue and help keep long-lived connection open and functional.
 See [TCP Keepalive on Downstream Connections]({{<ref "#tcp-keepalive-on-downstream-connections">}}) section below.

 ## TCP Keepalive on Downstream Connections {#downstream}